MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Remote_Requirements.md

 # about_Remote_Requirements

-## SHORT DESCRIPTION
+## Short description
 Describes the system requirements and configuration requirements for running remote commands in PowerShell.

-## LONG DESCRIPTION
+## Long description

 This topic describes the system requirements, user requirements, and resource requirements for establishing remote connections and running remote commands in PowerShell.
 It also provides instructions for configuring remote operations.

+> [!NOTE]
-Note: Many cmdlets (including the Get-Service, Get-Process, Get-WMIObject, Get-EventLog, and Get-WinEvent cmdlets) get objects from remote computers by using Microsoft .NET Framework methods to retrieve the objects.
-They do not use the PowerShell remoting infrastructure.
-The requirements in this document do not apply to these cmdlets.
+> Many cmdlets (including the `Get-Service`, `Get-Process`, `Get-WMIObject`,
+> `Get-EventLog`, and `Get-WinEvent` cmdlets) get objects from remote computers
+> by using Microsoft .NET Framework methods to retrieve the objects.
+They do
+> not use the PowerShell remoting infrastructure.
+The requirements in this
+> document do not apply to these cmdlets.

-To find the cmdlets that have a ComputerName parameter but do not use Windows PowerShell remoting, read the description of the ComputerName parameter of the cmdlets.
+To find the cmdlets that have a **ComputerName** parameter but do not use Windows PowerShell remoting, read the description of the **ComputerName** parameter of the cmdlets.

-## SYSTEM REQUIREMENTS
+## System requirements

 To run remote sessions on Windows PowerShell 3.0, the local and remote computers must have the following: